-You can use online tools such as Fabric to create your own will and will, which will help ensure that the language is clear and that the document is legally valid.
-Yes, you can designate a caregiver for your dog, cat or other pets within your Last Will and Testament.
-Your last will and will will will be governed by the state in which you maintain your primary residence (or the state where you pay personal income tax).
+You can use online tools such as Fabric to create your own will and testament, which will help ensure that the language is clear and that the document is legally valid.
+Yes, you can designate a caregiver for your pet within your Last Will and Testament.
+Your last will and testament will be governed by the state in which you maintain your primary residence (or the state where you pay personal income tax).
 A last will is a legal document that determines what happens to your property in the event of your death.

 The last will names another person as executor of the estate, who is the person responsible for ensuring that the estate is managed.
-If you have a will and a will, the probate process will involve proving that your will is legally valid, executing your instructions, and paying any applicable taxes.
-You can do this through what is called a “codicil,” which is a document that allows you to make an amendment to the last will and testament you made earlier.
-Although laws vary by state, you usually don't need to notarize your Last Will and Will for it to be valid.
+If you have a will and testament, the probate process will involve proving that your will is legally valid, executing your instructions, and paying any applicable taxes.
+You can do this through what is called a “codicil”, which is a document that allows you to make an amendment to the last will and testament you made earlier.
+Although laws vary by state, you usually don't need to notarize your Last Will and Testament for it to be valid.

 Consider naming backup legal guardians in your last will and testament, to help make sure your child is covered if something happens to his or her first choice.
 A final will and testament is legally enforced after your death, which refers to the transfer of your personal property and property.
 I __________________________, currently from ________________________, Michigan, declare that this is my last will and testament.
 You can also choose to review your will and testament usually every three or two years or after a significant change in your life such as birth, death, divorce etc. LawDepot's Last Will and Testament template includes a section that covers any pets you have, who should be their caregiver, and how much money to allocate to their care.